 On the other hand, the GMAT is the most widely accepted exam for MBA admissions in the world.
 In practice for over 6 decades, the GMAT is accepted by over 2,300 schools across the world.

-And, while the testing sections and parameters on both the exams are distinct, there are also a few overlapping areas.
-For instance, the Quantitative Reasoning sections in both the exams are pretty similar with questions appearing from topics such as algebra, probability, permutations, number system, and geometry, among others.
+While the testing sections and parameters on both exams are distinct, there are also a few overlapping areas.
+For instance, the Quantitative Reasoning sections in both exams are pretty similar, with questions appearing from topics such as algebra, probability, permutations, number systems, and geometry, among others.

 The Verbal Section of the two exams, however, has some significant differences.
 Broadly, the Verbal Reasoning section of the GMAT consists of three sub-sections: Sentence Correction, Critical Reasoning, and Reading Comprehension.
 In contrast, the Verbal Reasoning section of the CAT is not very well-defined in terms of its syllabus.